First-Hand:List of First Hand Histories

-How to Fix a Broken Computer, by Sam Gibbs - A brief antecdote about the hardiness of an HP computer
+How to Fix a Broken Computer, by Sam Gibbs - A brief anecdote about the hardiness of an HP computer.

 The Only Woman in the Room, by Eve Sprunt - Sprunt's reflections on gender in engineering, and her recollections of her career in the oil industry.